-Three locations in Sheboygan are cited in the Great Wisconsin Birding and Nature Trail guide.
-They are Evergreen Park, Ellwood H. May Environmental Park, and North Point Park.
-Numerous City of Sheboygan birding sites are mentioned in “Wisconsin’s Favorite Bird Haunts” as well.
+Four locations in Sheboygan are cited in the Great Wisconsin Birding and Nature Trail guide.
+The four sites are Evergreen Park, Kohler-Andrae State Park, Maywood - Ellwood H. May Environmental Park, and North Point Park.

 V. OTHER: Demonstrate in a narrative.